bbilger/yabapal/_posts/2013-07-04-java-generics-multiple-bounds.md

 }
 ```

-(BTW: no idea why they designed Appendable's append method to throw an IOException&#8230;)
+(BTW: no idea why they designed Appendable's append method to throw an IOException...)

 There's just one rule for those bounds: